katrinleinweber/Markdown-for-bio-scientists/README.md

 ### Words of caution: try with finished doc, or small new one!

 > - initial time investment to learn syntax & install tools
-> - pays off later, esp. for large documents
-> - different Markdown variants/flavours
+> - styles & templates need to support Markdown
 > - return to `.docx` is possible in any case

 \begin{figure}